 Students of philosophy learn to read carefully, think independently, communicate clearly, argue cogently, spot fallacies, clarify muddled reasoning, and identify questionable assumptions.
 Surveys show that such critical reasoning and analytical writing skills are those most sought by potential employers.
 Standardized exams for Graduate, Business, and Law School test for such skills, and the data demonstrate that philosophy majors do extraordinarily well on them.
-For example, philosophy majors outperform all other majors on both the Verbal Reasoning section and the Analytical Writing section of the Graduate Record Exam (GRE).
+Historically, according to Educational Testing Service data, philosophy majors outperform all other majors on both the Verbal Reasoning section and the Analytical Writing section of the Graduate Record Exam (GRE).